StoutyAlex/StoutyAlex/README.md

 Finally I moved to the Short Form Video team that worked on bringing short form content to the audicences on the new Webcore Platform.

 I finally joined the Live Team which is responsible for all BBC Live services on the BBC Website [see example here](https://www.bbc.co.uk/news/live/world-us-canada-56011959).
 Currently building new live experience on a new Web Platform using the latest React and Dev Tools availiable.

+I also work as a Director for MediaVamp where I am leading development on a mental health awareness app using react-native for app development and docker for backend services.

 ### 🛠 &nbsp;Tech Stack